 When Frost arrived back in America, his reputation had preceded him, and he was well-received by the literary world.
 His new publisher, Henry Holt, who would remain with him for the rest of his life, had purchased all of the copies of North of Boston.
 In 1916, he published Frost's Mountain Interval, a collection of other works that he created while in England, including a tribute to Thomas.

 Journals such as the Atlantic Monthly, who had turned Frost down when he submitted work earlier, now came calling.
 Frost famously sent the Atlantic the same poems that they had rejected before his stay in England.

 In 1915, Frost and Elinor settled down on a farm that they purchased in Franconia, New Hampshire.
 There, Frost began a long career as a teacher at several colleges, reciting poetry to eager crowds and writing all the while.

-He taught at Dartmouth and the University of Michigan at various times, but his most significant association was with Amherst College, where he taught steadily during the period from 1916 to 1938, and where the main library is now named in his honor.
+He taught at Dartmouth and the University of Michigan at various times, but his most significant association was with Amherst College, where he taught steadily during the period from 1916 until his wife’s death in 1938.
+The main library is now named in his honor.